Russian Poems in Translation

 Vladimir Mayakovsky

 Vladimir Mayakovsky (1893–1930) was a prominent Russian Futurist poet, playwright, and artist whose works reflect the turbulent period of Russian history that coincided with World War I, the October Revolution of 1917, and the building of a new socialist society in the Soviet Union.
-Mayakovsky began composing “Cloud in Trousers” (or “A Cloud in Pant” which I have used) in early 1914 and finished it in July 1915 in Kuokkala (now Repino), near Petrograd (now St. Petersburg).
+Mayakovsky began composing “Cloud in Trousers” (or “A Cloud in Pants” which I have used) in early 1914 and finished it in July.

 The plot of “Cloud” was inspired by his romantic relationship with Maria Aleksandrovna Denisova.
 Post-revolutionary Soviet interpretations understood the poem as a lyrical composition, but Mayakovsky himself proclaimed “Cloud” to be “a catechises of contemporary art.”